Utah State Route 194

-State Route 194 (SR-194) is a state highway in northern Utah County, Utah, in the United States that runs along 2100 North in Lehi and connects SR-68 (Redwood Road) with Interstate 15 and U.S. Route 89.
+State Route 194 (SR-194) is a state highway in northern Utah County, Utah, in the United States that runs along 2100 North in Lehi and connects SR-85 (Mountain View Corridor) with Interstate 15 and U.S. Route 89.
 (Note: The mileposts on this route increase to the west, as it was originally the southernmost segment of SR-85 and the highway was never re-mileposted after being renumbered.)
 The route is a part of the greater Mountain View Corridor project.